jairavula/Compressed-Sparse-Row-Matrix-Library/README.md

 ## What is CSR?

-The **Compressed Sparse row** or **Yale** matrix format is useful for large matrices common in data analysis and machine learning.
+The **Compressed Sparse Row** or **Yale** matrix format is useful for large matrices common in data analysis and machine learning.
 For matrices with sparsely distributed non-zero elements, the CSR format utilizes much less memory overhead than a standard matrix data structure.
 The CSR format stores the locations and values of non-zero elements within the matrix, therefore implying the location of all zero elements.

 ![Matrix Example](csr.png)